I recommend that you download 0.4.6a 2016-12-24 as a good version to use (many other versions have bugs!).

 Note: The RMPrepUSB version of the grub4dos MBR code is not compatible with BootIce - so don't attempt to tweak the defaults timeout,etc. using BootIce!

-If you are having problems booting to grub4dos on some systems try FlashBoot to prepare your USB drive.
+If you are having problems booting to grub4dos on some very old systems try FlashBoot to prepare your USB drive.

 Tutorial 57- Automatic grub4dos menus, using hotkeys, hiding the menu and silent startup